microsoft/code-with-engineering-playbook/observability/correlation-id.md

 1. Assign each external request a Correlation ID that binds the message to a transaction.
 2. Correlation ID for a transaction must be assigned as early as you can.
-3. Propagate Correlation ID to downward all components/services.
+3. Propagate Correlation ID to all downstream components/services.
 4. All components/services of the transaction use this Correlation ID in their logs.
 5. For a HTTP Reqest, Correlation ID is, typically passed in the header.
+6. Where possible also add it to an outgoing request.
-6. Based on the usecase, there can be additional correlation IDs that may be needed.
+7. Based on the usecase, there can be additional correlation IDs that may be needed.
 For instance, tracking logs based on both Session ID and User ID may be required.
 While adding multiple correlation ID, remember to propagate them through the components.

 ## Use Cases